 This school requires a Supplementary Information Form (SIF) to be completed if you would like your child to be considered under the Faith criterion.
-The form is available from the school/on their website and must be returned to the school by 31 October 2020.
-She below for more information.
+The form is available from the school or on their website and must be returned to the school by 31 October 2021.
+See below for more information.

 If there are more applications than places available, we will apply the oversubscription criteria listed below: